nanobox-io/nanobox-docs/source/cli/sim/evar.html.md

 ```

 ## ls
-The `ls` subcommand outputs all environment variables registered in your sim platform.
+The `ls` subcommand outputs all environment variables registered in your sim environment.

 ### ls Usage
 ```bash